alt-romes/linear-core/popl_response.md

 The reviewer is correct in that Linear Haskell has no special treatment of exceptions.
 This is also the case in GHC Core, where exceptions have no special status in Core code and so there is no natural way of dealing of the interaction between exceptions and linearity in Core itself without a major overhaul of the exception mechanisms of the language.
 Our work simply preserves the exceptional behaviour of the source and we will clarify this in our revision.
-We note that `linear-base` has library-level abstraction that guarantees all accquired resources are released upon an exception.
+We note that `linear-base` has library-level abstractions that guarantee all accquired resources are released upon an exception.
 We refer to https://www.tweag.io/blog/2020-02-19-linear-type-exception/ for further details.

 ## 2. Change List